arch3angel/gitreposearch/docs/App-Instructions.md

 1. Enter your search criteria in the text input box under the title "GitHub Repository Search"
 2. Click the "Search" button to start the search.

+#### Documentation Selection

+1. In the left sidebar titled "Menu", you can see a dropdown menu.
+2. Use the dropdown to select "Documentation" view its contents.
+3. Then select the document you would like to review and it will be displayed in the main area below the search bar.

+#### Templates Selection

+1. In the left sidebar titled "Menu", you can see a dropdown menu.
+2. Use the dropdown to select "Templates" view its contents.
+3. Then select the template you would like to review and it will be displayed in the main area below the search bar.

 #### Search Results

-- The search results will be displayed in real-time under the search criteria input box.
-- Each page processed will be shown, indicating the progress of the search.

-#### Markdown File Selection

-1. In the left sidebar titled "Select .md file:", you can see a dropdown menu.
+1. In the left sidebar titled "Menu", you can see a dropdown menu.
-2. Use the dropdown to select any available .md file to view its contents.
+2. Use the dropdown to select "Search Results" view its contents.
-3. The selected .md file will be displayed in the main area below the search bar and results.
+3. Then select the file associated to your search criteria and it will be displayed in the main area below the search bar.

-#### Clear Search

-- If you need to clear the search criteria, click the "Reset Search" button.
-- This will clear the search bar of all characters, allowing you to enter new search criteria.

 #### Stop Search